 Finasteride has long been used to stimulate scalp hair growth in men with male pattern baldness.
 In fact, Finasteride 1mg is the most recommended men’s hair loss treatment, with 69.1% of hair restoration specialists always or often recommending it [1].

-Finasteride slows scalp hair loss by inhibiting production of the androgen DHT, or dihydrotestosterone.
+Finasteride slows scalp hair loss by inhibiting the production of the androgen DHT, or dihydrotestosterone.
 It works by limiting the activity of the 5-alpha reductase enzyme, which converts testosterone to DHT.

 DHT binds to androgen receptors in your scalp hair follicles, leading to hair loss.
-But beard follicles aren’t vulnerable to DHT in the same way.
+However, beard follicles aren’t vulnerable to DHT in the same way.
 In fact, DHT has the opposite effect on facial hair follicles: it can accelerate beard growth.

 Androgens have a significant effect on scalp and body hair, especially in men [2].
-DHT in particular is necessary for accelerating beard growth; a lack of 5-alpha reductase has been shown to result in almost no beard growth or scalp hair loss.
+DHT in particular is necessary for accelerating beard growth.
+A lack of 5-alpha reductase has been shown to result in almost no beard growth or scalp hair loss.

 Research has shown that DHT stimulates the production of insulin-like growth factor-1 (IGF-1), which has a positive growth effect on beard follicle cells [3].